barashe/bacpacs/README.md

     Clustering finished successfully.
 Protein families dumped in out/protein_families

 If CD-HIT is included in the system's path, there is no need to provide a path to 'cdhit_path'.
-If cd-hit is not included in the path, a valid path must be provided.
+If CD-HIT is not included in the path, a valid path must be provided.
 Note that we are using n_jobs=0, to use all available CPUs.

 ### Extract features